subhani-syed/BlogWebsite/README.md

 # BlogWebsite

-A personal Blogging Website made using EJS
+A personal Blogging Website where you can add posts and view them.

+This Webapp is made using Nodejs,Express,EJS